 What is Stevie’s former fiancée Janna doing now?

 Janna has continued modelling and has done some acting as well.
 She was in an episode of The Street on Fox TV, and in the Steve Martin and Goldie Hawn movie The Out of Towners as the woman Martin chases in the park.
-She has been a good friend since the late 1990’s.
+She has been a good friend of mine since the late 1990’s.
 After seven years living in Australia, she moved back to the United States in 2008 with her husband and two sons.
 I don’t believe she will mind me revealing that she and her family were disgusted with the U.S.’s lack of a competent response to the pandemic, and has moved back to New Zealand where she grew up and they took the matter much more seriously.
 It is now one of the safest places on Earth.
-I’m disgusted with the U.S. response also, and with about 40% of the U.S. population in general.

 What are Chris, Tommy and Reese doing now?